TedTran2019-Interview-Prep/Leetcode/README.md

 ### Linked List
 - Add Two Numbers: Div, mod, and carries
   - The cleanup for this one is really nice since no value can be changed to 0

+### Binary Search
+- Search Insert: Just binary search, but return low if not found